 It is not just iron oxide that changes character from oxidation to reduction.
 Of course, cobalt can fire to a bright blue in oxidation also, but this will only happen if its host glaze is glossy and transparent.
 In this case the shift to reduction has altered the character of the glaze enough so that its matte character subdues the blue.

 Since iron oxide is a strong flux in reduction, iron-based pigments can run badly if applied too thickly.

-This bowl was made by Tony Hansen in the middle to late 1970s.
+This bowl was made by Tony Hansen in the middle 1970s.
 The body was H41G (now H441G), it had large 20 mesh iron stone concretions that produced very large iron blotches in reduction firing.
 Luke Lindoe loved to use these clays to show off the power of the cone 10 reduction firing process that he was promoting in the 1960s and 70s.

 This is 100% of the pure material.
 Notice how the iron is fluxing it more on the left, it is beginning to run.
 And how the reduction atmosphere amplifies the color of the iron (by changing it to the metallic state).

 This cone 10R glaze, a tenmoku with about 12% iron oxide, demonstrates how iron turns to a flux in reduction firing and produces a glaze melt that is much more fluid.
 In oxidation, iron is refractory and does not melt well (this glaze would be completely stable on the ware in an oxidation firing at the same temperature, and much lighter in color).

 |Oxides||Fe2O3 - Iron Oxide, Ferric Oxide|

 |Glaze Color||When 1-5% iron is used in a transparent reduction glaze which has some calcia and potash (barium also helps) celadon glazes are produced.
 'Celadon' glazes are glossy shades of green which exhibit depth of color due to suspended micro-bubbles in the glass.|